Implementing emails in 2025: Outlook specifics for spacing and vertical alignment in tables

 TABLE resets all the attributes influencing spacing (cellspacing, cellpadding, border, width) in HTML attributes as well as in CSS.

-It produces the following result as a base for our email body:
+This produces the following base layout for our email body:

 Applying padding

-The next task is simple; you need to define the internal padding of your container.
-All you need to do is to add the padding to the style of your table cell.
-This will work the same for both Outlook and other email clients.
+Next, let’s define the internal padding for our container.
+All you need to do is add the padding property to the table cell’s style—this approach works consistently across both Outlook and other email clients.

-In our case, I applied 24px padding from all sides to match the design requirements.
+In our example, we’re using 24px of padding on all sides to match the design specifications.

-Here is the final code, which differs only in padding from the previous code:
+Here’s the final version of the code, which differs from the previous example only by the added padding:

-It doesn’t have rounded corners yet, but it is a good start.
+It doesn’t include rounded corners yet, but it’s a solid starting point.

 Other options for consistent spacing in a table

-An alternative to using padding in a table cell is introducing extra table cells with a specific size.
-Include an optional top/bottom row for vertical spacing or a left/right column for horizontal spacing.
+An alternative to using padding inside a table cell is to add extra table cells with defined dimensions.
+For example, you can include an optional top or bottom row for vertical spacing, or a left or right column for horizontal spacing.

 height: 24px; for top